tingjun-yang/Cryptocurrency-Wallet/README.md

 In this project, we build an application called KryptoJobs2Go.
 The customers can use the application to find fintech professionals from among a list of candidates.

-After launching the KryptoJobs2Go application through `streamlit run krypto_jobs.py`, we see there are 4 fintech professionals that are available to be hired.
+After launching the KryptoJobs2Go application through `streamlit run krypto_jobs.py`, we see there are four fintech professionals available to be hired.
 Their Ethereum account addresses, KryptoJobs2Go ratings, hourly rates per Ether are also shown.

 ![](Images/KryptoJobs2Go.png)